Posted in The Saga of Sonnystone Acres

 Ada Reed Van Dusen was the last survivor of the Reedmont days, living until 1943.
 She died at Regina Pacis Nursing Home.

+In 1923, Sonnystone was given fresh life.
 The New Owners were George Davis Smith and his wife, Albion Bacon Smith.
 The Smiths placed the “S” on the chimney that inspired me to name the place Sonnystone Acres.
 They are responsible for the east addition and the garage-without-a-driveway, as well as the leftover kennel pens and the skeet-shooter hidden by brush on the edge of the woods.
 George and Albion were members of Elite Evansville Society, third-generation wealth.

 Their fascinating family stories will take us back to the pioneer days of the British Settlement around McCutchanville and Mechanicsville again, but this time we’ll visit the bustling metropolis of Evansville before we return to “Stringtown Rd.
 5 miles out”…